ZeeSpire/zss-afk-site/_posts/news.en/2022-11-07-davinci-resolve-coming-to-ipads.markdown

 type: post

 title: Davinci Resolve coming to iPads #up in browser, max 60 chars
-h1_title: Davinci Resolve #hidden, just for seo, must be different than title
+h1_title: Davinci Resolve for iPad #hidden, just for seo, must be different than title
 front_page_title: Davinci Resolve coming to iPads  #shows on the front page
 article_title: Davinci Resolve coming to iPads  #shows on article page